Magnification Ratio Calculator

 Frequently asked questions

-What does a 1:1 magnification ratio mean in macro photography?
+What does 1:1 macro actually mean?